JerrineZ/JerrineZ.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I am `Jiayin Zhang` (章佳茵), a PhD student supervised by Prof. [Dan Montello](https://www.geog.ucsb.edu/people/faculty/dan-montello) at the Department of Geography, University of California, Santa Barbara.
-My research interests include Cognitive & Behavioral Geography, Environmental Psychology & Neuroscience, Emotional Geography, and Urban Studies.
+I am `Jiayin Zhang` (章佳茵), a PhD student supervised by Prof. [Dan Montello](https://www.geog.ucsb.edu/people/faculty/dan-montello) and Prof. [Peter Kedron](https://www.geog.ucsb.edu/people/faculty/peter-kedron) at the Department of Geography, University of California, Santa Barbara.
+My research interests include human-centered GIScience and social sensing.

-I am particularly interested in human-centered spatial analysis and the dynamics of changing urban environments.
-My current exploration in cognitive and behavioral geography is structured around three dimensions:
+I am particularly interested in integrating human subjective data with geospatial data science to understand human experiences in place, including emotion, perception, cognition, behavior, and environmental adaptation.
+My research aims to address real-world challenges of spatial and social inequality, urban well-being, and health within urban systems.
+I'm trying to develop an integrated approach that connects geography and psychology to better understand human–environment interactions.
+My current exploration is structured around three dimensions:

-1) Perceptual & Emotional Level (sensory access, affect): Investigating how sensory experiences and emotions are shaped by different and redeveloping geographic environments, using diverse spatial visual materials such as street view imagery, social media photos, and self-directed photography.
+1) Perceptual & Emotional Level (sensory access, affect): Investigating how visual experiences and emotions are influenced by individual and environmental differences, using material-based approach and diverse spatial visual materials such as street view imagery, social media photos, and self-directed photography.

-2) Cognitive Processing & Learning (attention, knowledge, memorability): Examining changes in people’s spatial cognition within communities undergoing urban redevelopment, through methods such as cognitive mapping and enhanced cognitive interviews.
+2) Cognitive Processing & Learning (attention, knowledge, memorability): Examining changes in people’s cognitive region of neighborhoods undergoing urban redevelopment, through methods such as cognitive mapping and enhanced cognitive interviews.

-3) Behavioral & Social Interaction (behavioral affordance, sociality): Analyzing how various spatial elements and visual forms influence walking and social behaviors, using tools such as psychophysiological measurements and virtual reality.
+3) Behavioral & Social Interaction (behavioral affordance, sociality): Analyzing how various spatial elements and visual forms influence walking and social behaviors, using experience-based approach and tools such as psychophysiological measurements and virtual reality.

-In addition to spatial analysis methods in geography, I actively integrate research approaches from psychology and neuroscience—such as eye-tracking, EEG, and EDA—to better understand human cognition and emotion, which continue to guide the direction of my research.